 Who Should Apply

-Applicants interested in BSOS SRI, AGNR SROP, and SPH UM STAR should meet ALL of the following requirements:
+Applicants interested in BSOS SRI, AGNR SOARE, and SPH UM-STAR should meet ALL of the following requirements:

 - Be U.S. citizens or permanent residents of the United States

 - Be enrolled full-time at an accredited four-year higher education institution and obtain junior or senior status by the Fall 2020 academic year

 - Possess an excellent academic record including a 3.0 or better cumulative GPA

 - Be interested in pursuing graduate study in one of the offered SROP programs at UMD

 - Completion of the SRI or SOARE supplemental application which will require applicants to submit a current résumé or curriculum vitae

 - Please note: Priority is given to summer applicants who intend to pursue a research doctorate

 How to Apply:

 All Big Ten Academic Alliance institutions share the same SROP online application, allowing you to apply to multiple programs with only one submission of your materials.
 To apply for an SROP program at the University of Maryland, please submit your application through the SROP Online Application, and be sure to choose the University of Maryland during that application process.
 The SROP Online Application is open from November 1, 2019, through February 10, 2020.